Skip to main content

 3. Approve files (Optional)

-1. Note: For bulk enrollments, be sure to Enable USB Debugging (Developer Mode), and do not toggle on Disable USB File Transfer.
+1. Note: For bulk enrollments, be sure to Enable USB Debugging (Developer Mode), and DO NOT toggle on Disable USB File Transfer.
 This allows our Device Setup Tool to recognize and communicate with a connected device.
 Otherwise, as soon as you install ManageXR, the device will disappear from the device setup tool.
 These settings can be changed once you've uploaded all devices to the ManageXR platform.

 5. Update your subscription to support the necessary number of devices.

-Note: After your first configuration is complete, be sure to sample it on a test device.
+1. Note: After your first configuration is complete, be sure to sample it on a test device.
 Once you've ensured the build is just right, you can rest confident that all of your devices using this configuration will behave just like their test device.

 Phase 2: Pre-Device Setup